JackGoulart/flask-api/README.md

-#  Flask rest-api with Flask-RESTful exetension:
+#  Flask rest-api with Flask-RESTful extension:

 ## That api was developed by a course that I did on udemy: